 The mechanism of action of the anticoagulants are:

 - Sodium citrate: Chelates calcium gently.
 Calcium is an essential cofactor in coagulation and we have to add it back to perform clotting or coagulation assays, such as the prothrombin time and activated partial thromboplastin time.

 - Clean venipuncture is essential to minimize artifactual changes in the results.
 Blood should flow freely with minimal interruptions during collection.
 This is particularly important for hemostasis testing.

-- Hematology: EDTA is preferred.
+- Hematology: EDTA is preferred in most species, although blood will lyse in EDTA in certain species of birds (e.g. cranes, crows, turkeys, hornbills, wood ducks) and reptiles (e.g. tortoises).
 Always submit a freshly made blood smear (preferably unstained) to optimize examination of red blood cell, white blood cell and platelet morphologic features.

 - Hemostasis: Citrate anticoagulant (blue top) is optimal for coagulation assays, whereas EDTA is required for platelet counts.
 Strict attention must be paid to collection (correct volume, clean venipuncture as detailed more in the related section).

 - Urinalysis: Samples should be collected into sterile containers.
 Plastic non-anticoagulant tubes should be avoided (contains crystalline material which introduces artifact); glass non anticoagulant tubes (red top) are fine.